 You see I wasn’t the victim in this situation – the unborn baby whose life I choose to take was the victim.

 Several years later I find myself in the same situation, pregnant and unmarried.
-This time I am determined to keep this baby because I have not healed from my first pregnancy that I aborted and couldn't imagine going through that kind of pain and guilt again.
-I share with the father that he doesn't have to marry me or help with the baby but I'll take care of this little one on my own.
+This time I am determined to keep this baby because I have not healed from the first pregnancy that I aborted and couldn’t imagine going through that kind of pain and guilt again.
+I share with the father that he doesn’t have to marry me or help with the baby but I’ll take care of this little one on my own.
 Doug wants to get married and raise this baby together.
 I had shared with him the story of my first abortion and this man still wants to marry me.
-After 28 years of marriage I find myself still growing more in my love with my Doug everyday.
+After 28 years of marriage, I find myself still growing more in my love with my Doug every day.
 We were both young and not sure how things would work out.
 We had a quick and simple wedding ceremony and little Amber made her arrival in September of 1986.

 We have now been married 28 years and have two children.
 Josh made his arrival in June of 1992.

-Doug's parents were Christians and we had heard the gospel a lot from his side of the family.
+Doug’s parents were Christians and we had heard the gospel a lot from his side of the family.
 As I look back I can see the Lord drawing our family.
-I really had a desire to attend church and was attending a small neighborhood church that wasn't a Bible preaching church so I wasn't hearing the gospel and assumed I was going to heaven because I was a good person and attended church.
+I really had a desire to attend church and was attending a small neighborhood church that wasn’t a Bible-preaching church so I wasn’t hearing the gospel and assumed I was going to heaven because I was a good person and attended church.

 I love this part of the story because it involves meeting a woman who will always be dear to my heart, my friend Trena.
-I met Trena at a Curves exercise facility We were taking our introductory class together and she invited me back to her home for coffee afterwards.
+I met Trena at a Curves exercise facility We were taking our introductory class together and she invited me back to her home for coffee afterward.
 Trena loves to talk about Jesus and when she shared with me about the work of the Lord in her life made me know I was missing something.
-I was religious but I didn't have a relationship with Jesus like Trena did.
+I was religious but I didn’t have a relationship with Jesus like Trena did.

 The kids and I went to church with Trena that Sunday (Doug stayed home) and that afternoon back at home I came to a saving knowledge of Jesus Christ.
-For the first time I realized I was a sinner against a holy and righteous God.
+For the first time, I realized I was a sinner against a holy and righteous God.
 I understood that God is perfect and is angry with sinners and will punish sin.
-But God is also rich in mercy and sent His perfect Son, Jesus Christ, God's eternal Son, born of the virgin Mary to die as a substitute and ransom for rebellious sinners.
+But God is also rich in mercy and sent His perfect Son, Jesus Christ, God’s eternal Son, born of the virgin Mary to die as a substitute and ransom for rebellious sinners.
 Jesus willingly died on the cross and took the punishment for my sin that through my repentance and faith in what He did and acknowledging Jesus as my Savior and Lord I was saved from the wrath to come.
 What a glorious moment when my eyes were opened to the free gift of salvation through repentance and faith in Jesus Christ!!
 The Lord saved Doug later that week and I cannot even express to you in a short amount of time the changes in our home.
-It was a celebration with Doug's family and with our new family of believers.
+It was a celebration with Doug’s family and with our new family of believers.

-What I love most of Christian sidewalk counselors is that we aren't just there to tell them there is an option but we are able to share with them the life saving truth of the Gospel of Jesus Christ.
+What I love most of Christian sidewalk counselors is that we aren’t just there to tell them there is an option but we are able to share with them the life-saving truth of the Gospel of Jesus Christ.
 He is the One who can change lives and hearts.
-Knowing they aren't alone and we will help them through every step in keeping their baby is reaching out to them with the love of Christ.
+Knowing they aren’t alone and we will help them through every step in keeping their baby is reaching out to them with the love of Christ.